-• Promote investment and procurement commitments for future expansion of carbon sequestration/removal credit generation
+Promote investment and procurement commitments for future expansion of carbon sequestration/removal credit generation

 At present, carbon sequestration/removal credits are expensive to generate globally, and require increased investments for the expansion their supply in the future.
-With a to promoting these efforts, an enabling environment needs to be created in a way that those making investments in carbon sequestration and removal projects to support future crediting while making a long-term commitment to future procurement of those credits can be incentivized through, for example, voluntary initiative led by private companies in the GX League and other frameworks.
+To promote these efforts, a favorable environment needs to be created in a way that those making investments in carbon sequestration and removal projects to support future crediting while making a long-term commitment to future procurement of those credits can be incentivized through.
+For example, voluntary initiative led by private companies in the GX League and other frameworks could be considered.
 In the transition phase toward the expansion of carbon removal credits such as DACCS and BECCS, it is also important to promote the use of CCS-derived credits.